dev-cafe/blog/_posts/2017-04-27-peer-reviewed-installations.md

 according to some agreed standards.
-In addition, not all software is currently covered under [EasyBuild](https://easybuild.readthedocs.io) or [Spack](https://computation.llnl.gov/projects/spack-hpc-package-manager) so sometimes one needs to default to editing old-school configure scripts.
+In addition, not all software is currently covered under [EasyBuild](https://easybuild.readthedocs.io) or [Spack](https://computation.llnl.gov/projects/spack-hpc-package-manager) so sometimes one needs to edit old-school configure scripts.
 It is very difficult for novice staff and basically impossible for external staff or site users to contribute installations without considerable effort for the staff.
 And whether old-school or [EasyBuild](https://easybuild.readthedocs.io)